ML-Studi0/pokefireredEp/INSTALL.md

    >   If the above command does not work, try the above command but replacing `apt` with `apt-get`.
     </details>

-2. Once `gdebi-core` is done installing, download the devkitPro pacman package [here](https://github.com/devkitPro/pacman/releases).
-The file to download is `devkitpro-pacman.amd64.deb`.
+2. Once `gdebi-core` is done installing, download the devkitPro pacman package [here](https://github.com/devkitPro/pacman/releases) and follow the instructions for debian.
-3. Change directory to where the package was downloaded.
-For example, if the package file was saved to **C:\Users\\_\<user>_\Downloads** (the Downloads location for most users), enter this command, where *\<user> is your **Windows** username:
+3. Run the following commands to install devkitARM.

     ```bash
-    cd /mnt/c/Users/<user>/Downloads
-    ```

-4. Once the directory has been changed to the folder containing the devkitPro pacman package, run the following commands to install devkitARM.

-    ```bash
-    sudo gdebi devkitpro-pacman.amd64.deb
     sudo dkp-pacman -Sy
     sudo dkp-pacman -S gba-dev
     ```